gher-uliege/gher-uliege.github.io/Diva-Workshops/index.md

 ### Participants

-Participants are expected to be partners of [SeaDataCloud](https://www.seadatanet.org/) or EMODnet [Chemistry](http://www.emodnet-chemistry.eu/) or [Biology](http://www.emodnet-biology.eu/).
+Participants are expected to be partners of [SeaDataCloud](https://www.seadatanet.org/) or EMODnet [Chemistry](http://www.emodnet-chemistry.eu/) or [Biology](http://www.emodnet-biology.eu/) lots.
 Other scientists or data managers may request an invitation by contacting the organisers.
 Priority will be given to those partners responsible for the Product preparation.

 ### Dates

-From 3 to 6 of April, 2018.
+From Tuesday 3 April (1.30 PM) to Friday 6 April (3 PM), 2018.

 ### Venue

 The 2018 edition will be hosted by the University of Liège, in the center of [Liège](http://www.liege.be/tourisme-en), Belgium.
-The meeting room is the 5/16 in the building A2 (see [map](https://www.campus.uliege.be/cms/c_1771004/en/a2-faculte-de-philosophie-et-lettres)).
+The meeting room is the **5/16** in the building **A2** (see [map](https://www.campus.uliege.be/cms/c_1771004/en/a2-faculte-de-philosophie-et-lettres)).

 [How to get there?](howtogetthere.md)